Our service now covers areas all across Canada

 First, the homeowner should determine which areas of their home or windows may be leaking air.
 Once that has been established, it would be recommended to install energy-efficient windows into these areas of the home.

 Next, decide on the type of window your home needs.
-There are several types of energy-efficient windows which all operate differently and the window you choose will be based on orientation, your region's climate as well as the building design.
+There are several types of energy-efficient windows that all operate differently and the window you choose will be based on orientation, your region's climate as well as the building design.
 With this in mind, make sure to do your research regarding which style of energy-efficient window is right for you!

 source: Flickr, jo.schz